netscaler/cloud-native-getting-started/gcp/README.md

-# Citrix ADC CPX, Citrix Ingress Controller, and Application Delivery Management on Google Cloud
+# Two-Tier deployment with Citrix ADC VPX, Citrix Ingress Controller and Citrix ADC CPX on Google Cloud

 ## Citrix product overview for GCP K8's architecture and components

-## The five major Citrix components of GCP
+## The four major Citrix components of GCP

 1. **Citrix ADC VPX as tier 1 ADC for ingress-based internet client traffic.**